Medical Editor: John P. Cunha, DO, FACOEP

-Elocon (mometasone furoate) Ointment not available in generic form and is prescribed for the treatment of skin conditions such as atopic dermatitis, allergic dermatitis, contact dermatitis, lupus, genital itching, plaque psoriasis, anal ichting, psoriasis of the scalp, and seborrheic dermatitis.
-Side effects of Elocon ointment may include but are not limited to blurred vision, seeing halos around lights, and mood changes.
+Elocon (mometasone furoate) Ointment is a corticosteroid prescribed for the treatment of skin conditions such as atopic dermatitis, allergic dermatitis, contact dermatitis, lupus, genital itching, plaque psoriasis, anal itching, psoriasis of the scalp, and seborrheic dermatitis.
+Common side effects of Elocon Ointment include skin rash, itching, burning, redness, dryness, thinning or softening of your skin, skin rash or irritation around your mouth, swollen hair follicles, spider veins, numbness or tingling, changes in color of treated skin, blisters, pimples, crusting of treated skin, stretch marks, blurred vision, seeing halos around lights, and mood changes.

 Each gram of Elocon contains 1 mg mometasone furoate.
 Apply a thin film of Elocon ointment to the affected skin area once daily.
 As with other corticosteroids, therapy should be discontinued when control is achieved.
 If no improvement is seen within 2 weeks, reassessment of diagnosis may be necessary by a health care professional.
-There are no adequate and well-controlled studies of teratogenic effects from topically applied corticosteroids in pregnant women.
+Elocon Ointment may interact with other drugs.
+Tell your doctor all medications and supplements you use.
+Tell your doctor if you are pregnant or plan to become pregnant during treatment with Elocon Ointment; it may harm a fetus.
 Caution should be exercised when Elocon ointment is administered to a woman who is breastfeeding.
 Safety and efficacy of Elocon ointment have not been adequately established in pediatric patients below 2 years of age.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.